helins/dsim.cljc/README.md

                   feeling-happy))
 ```

-Our universe it called a `ctx` (context).
+Our universe is called a `ctx` (context).
 It contains some state as well as the
 events modifying that state through time.
 Starting from an empty map, we have
 scheduled happiness for path `[:characters :little-prince]` at ranks `[42]`,
 and void transformed into world.
 The API provides several `e-XXX` functions for